Not for Profits

 Supporting and empowering your organisation

 Today’s not for profit sector faces numerous challenges.
 Many charities are finding increasing pressure on their traditional sources of income.
-Local authorities are having to find savings in their budgets due to cuts in central government funding and with the current political uncertainty around Brexit, there is no sign of that changing.
+Local authorities are having to find savings in their budgets due to cuts in central government funding and with the current pandemic and political uncertainty around Brexit, there is no sign of that changing.

 Our dedicated not for profit team understands that every organisation is different, so we make a point of taking time to understand your specific needs and objectives.
-Whatever your size, stage of development, or area of focus, you can rely on MHA Carpenter Box to have the experience and services you need to help your organisation achieve its strategic objectives.
+Whatever your size, stage of development, or area of focus, you can rely on Carpenter Box to have the experience and services you need to help your organisation achieve its strategic objectives.

 Audit and independent examinations

 As a charity or not for profit, you may well face complex regulation and accounting requirements.
 You may require assistance with your financial records, and the management and governance of your organisation.

 Independent examinations and audits are both forms of ‘external scrutiny’, which will help highlight potential irregularities and errors, and provide necessary advice on how to counter these.
 They are required by legislation for charities with income over £25,000.
 The primary objective is to maintain transparency and public confidence in the work of charities and the use of their resources.